 The Samsung Galaxy Buds Live are a serious departure from the norm in every single category.
-Their design is like nothing we’ve ever seen before; they’re the first true wireless earbuds from Samsung to include noise cancellation and they’re tuned to offer a large helping of bass.
+Their design is like nothing we’ve ever seen before; they’re the first true wireless earbuds from Samsung to include noise cancellation (although many later buds now do) and they’re tuned to offer a large helping of bass.

 Granted, they’re not the top dog in terms of Android-based true wireless earbuds.
 If you're looking for the best pair, check out our Sony WF-1000XM4 review.
-But the Buds Live sound fine, and the noise cancellation is a similar story.
+But the Buds Live sound fine, and noise cancellation is good.

 Acoustic design: Open